jaqubowsky/substatz/README.md

 ## Stripe Integration

-SubscriptEase uses Stripe for payment processing to enable premium features.
+SubStatz uses Stripe for payment processing to enable premium features.
 Here's how to set it up:

 1. Create a [Stripe account](https://stripe.com) if you don't have one already.